SuyeshBadge/fixin5mins/memory-bank/techContext.md

 - **Instagram Graph API**: Rate limits on posting content
 - **HTML2Image API**: Potential rate limits on free tier
 - **External AI Service**: Rate limits for text generation (if using)
+- **Cloudinary API**: Storage and bandwidth limits based on plan

 ### External Dependencies
 - HTML2Image service for converting templates to images
+- Cloudinary for image hosting before posting to Instagram
 - Need for valid API keys and credentials
 - Internet connectivity requirement for posting